-Only 12 hotels in Málaga have a rooftop pool.
-Here's every one reviewed, with views, access details, and what to expect before you book.
+I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book.
+Still tracking down any others.

-Málaga has hundreds of hotels.
-Only 12 have a rooftop pool.
+Málaga has hundreds of hotels, but only a handful have a rooftop pool.

-If a pool matters to your trip, it narrows your options fast.
-This guide covers every one of them, what the pool is like, who can use it, and whether it's worth booking a stay.
+If a pool matters to your trip, that narrows things down fast.
+I've reviewed twelve of them here, so you can see what each pool is actually like, who can use it, and whether it's worth booking a stay for.
+I'm still tracking down a few more, so the list keeps growing.

 Most are hotel guests only.
-One offers confirmed day passes.
-Access is noted clearly under each entry.
+Only one sells confirmed day passes.
+I've noted access clearly under each entry.

 ME Málaga